Chicago Identity Theft Lawyer

 How Does Identity Theft Happen and How Can I Prevent It?

 In the age of the internet, we are all susceptible to having our information stolen.
 Unfortunately, the information criminals seek for identity theft is the same information many businesses store and transfer online and on servers.
-The average consumer’s information is stored on dozens to hundreds of servers around the world.
+The average consumer’s information is stored on dozens to hundreds of servers worldwide.

 Another common method for criminals to steal personal information is through WiFi.
-Online shopping is popular for its convenience, but if you shop on public or unprotected WiFi, your purchase could cost you a lot more than what is in your cart.
-In fact, credit card fraud committed online is 81% more common than point-of-sale fraud (where a thief has access to the physical credit card).
+Online shopping is popular for convenience, but if you shop on public or unprotected WiFi, your purchase could cost you much more than your cart.
+Credit card fraud committed online is 81% more common than point-of-sale fraud (where a thief can access the physical credit card).
 The safest way to shop online is on password-protected WiFi.
 You should avoid logging into any of your accounts on public WiFi, as it is easy for hackers to access your computer and steal login information through these networks.

-When you are using the internet, it is also important to pay attention to whether or not websites are encrypted.
+When using the internet, it is also essential to pay attention to whether or not websites are encrypted.
 Encrypted websites ensure that any hackers “eavesdropping” on your internet connection cannot tell what you are doing on the site.
-You should never fill in any personal information on an unencrypted website, as they are not secure and may put you at risk to have your information stolen.
-There are a couple of ways to tell if a website is encrypted or unencrypted.
+You should never fill in any personal information on an unencrypted website, as they are not secure and may put you at risk of stealing your information.
+There are several ways to tell if a website is encrypted or unencrypted.
 Most web browsers will display a locked symbol next to the URL at the top of your page if the website is secure and an unlocked symbol if the website is unsecure.
 Another way to tell that a website is secure is if it starts with “HTTPS,” which stands for “Hypertext Transfer Protocol Secure.”

 Thieves are not limited to using the internet to access private information.
-Criminals also access personal data through methods such as dumpster diving and mail theft, which involve physically stealing bills, statements, and receipts from trash cans and mailboxes.
-To avoid these types of theft, it is best to shred any documents with personal identifiable information and to use a locking mailbox if possible.
+Criminals also access personal data through dumpster diving and mail theft, which involve physically stealing bills, statements, and receipts from trash cans and mailboxes.
+To avoid these types of theft, it is best to shred documents with personally identifiable information and use a locked mailbox if possible.

 Phone scams are another common method used to access personal information.
 These scams involve phone calls that ask a person to verify personal information like their birthday or social security number.
-Many times, criminals pose as a bank or utility company calling to warn people of suspicious activity on their accounts.
+Often, criminals pose as a bank or utility company calling to warn people of suspicious activity on their accounts.
 Then, the criminal asks the person to verify personal information.
-If you receive a suspicious phone call, the best thing to do is ask who is calling, hang up, and then look up the company’s real phone number on your bill or statement.
-Call their real phone number to determine if there really is any suspicious activity on your account.
+If you receive a suspicious phone call, the best thing to do is ask who is calling, hang up, and then look up the company’s phone number on your bill or statement.
+Call their actual phone number to determine if there is any suspicious activity on your account.

 A study by the Federal Trade Commission (“FTC”) found that criminals acted on stolen personal data within 9 minutes of obtaining it.
-For that reason, it is important to be diligent in determining whether your data has been put at risk.
+Therefore, it is important to be diligent in determining whether your data has been put at risk.

-Additionally, your information may be compromised if you start receiving phone calls from creditors or collectors attempting to collect on debts for purchases you did not make.
-You should regularly check your bank statements for suspicious purchases, as this is an easy way to determine if there are fraudulent purchases on your account.
+Additionally, your information may be compromised if you receive phone calls from creditors or collectors attempting to collect on debts for purchases you did not make.
+You should regularly check your bank statements for suspicious purchases, as this is an easy way to determine if your account has fraudulent purchases.

-If you find that your claims or applications are being rejected at a higher rate than usual, this could be another sign that someone has accessed your personal data and used it fraudulently, resulting in negative reporting on your credit reports.
+If your claims or applications are being rejected at a higher rate than usual, this could be another sign that someone has accessed your data and used it fraudulently, resulting in negative reporting on your credit reports.

-Receiving a new credit card in the mail when you did not request one or not receiving a new credit card after you did request one are both signs that your information has been compromised.
-If either of these scenarios happen, contact your bank immediately.
+Receiving a new credit card in the mail when you did not request one or not receiving a new one after you did request one are both signs that your information has been compromised.
+If either of these scenarios happens, contact your bank immediately.

 What Should I Do if My Identity Is Stolen?

-If you find out that your identity has been stolen, you need to take immediate action.
+If you discover that your identity has been stolen, you must take immediate action.
 First, you must call the fraud department for each of your accounts to notify them of the situation.
 Next, you should place a fraud alert on your credit reports.
 Once these steps have been taken, you should contact your local police department and file a police report to document the situation.
-Be sure to keep a copy of the police report, as you will need it later.
-Finally, change your login information and PINs on your accounts, as they may have been compromised.
+Keep a copy of the police report, as you will need it later.
+Finally, change your account's login information and PINs, as they may have been compromised.

-Did you know that identity theft victims often pay out of pocket expenses that are never reimbursed?
+Did you know that identity theft victims often pay out-of-pocket expenses that are never reimbursed?
 It can be tedious and confusing to navigate the process of correcting the effects of a stolen identity.
 Furthermore, it creates added stress and inconvenience to the lives of the victims.
-This is why it is in your best interest to retain a law firm that is experienced in handling identity theft cases.
+Retaining a law firm experienced in handling identity theft cases is best.

-Atlas Consumer Law will handle your identity theft case at absolutely no cost to you.
-On your own, the process can take over a year, and even then the credit reporting bureaus may not correct the false information on your credit reports.
+Atlas Consumer Law will handle your identity theft case at no cost.
+The process can take over a year on your own, and even then, the credit reporting bureaus may not correct the false information on your credit reports.
 Atlas Consumer Law has years of experience and a team of lawyers you can rely on.

 Atlas Consumer Law will assist you in sending disputes to the credit reporting agencies.
 The big three credit reporting agencies are Equifax Information Services, LLC (“Equifax”), Experian Information Solutions, Inc. (“Experian”), and TransUnion, LLC (“TransUnion”).
-As stated above, it is important that you keep a copy of the police report outlining the circumstances of your identity theft, as this will be submitted along with your disputes.
-Once the agencies receive your disputes, it is their job to contact the companies who initially reported the disputed information.
-At that point, the original reporter must review its records to determine whether the information is accurately reported or needs to be deleted or modified.
+As stated above, you must keep a copy of the police report outlining the circumstances of your identity theft, which will be submitted along with your disputes.
+Once the agencies receive your disputes, they must contact the companies who initially reported the disputed information.
+At that point, the original reporter must review its records to determine whether the information is accurately reported or needs deletion or modification.

 Unfortunately, inaccurate credit reporting is often not resolved through the dispute process.
-Luckily, the Fair Credit Reporting Act (“FCRA”) is a federal law that provides protections for consumers by ensuring the information contained in their credit reports is accurate, private, and fair.
+Luckily, the Fair Credit Reporting Act (“FCRA”) is a federal law that protects consumers by ensuring the information in their credit reports is accurate, private, and fair.
 The FCRA regulates how credit reporting agencies obtain, access, utilize, and share the data in consumer reports.

 Atlas Consumer Law has a team of experienced attorneys, paralegals, and support staff specifically trained in assisting consumers with correcting inaccurate information on their credit reports.
 Here at Atlas, we understand how stressful the credit repair process can be for identity theft victims.
-We understand that you have been the victim of a crime that creates undue inconvenience and stress in your life.
-It is our pleasure to lift a weight off our clients’ shoulders by ensuring that they do not have to navigate this tricky process alone.
+We understand you have been the victim of a crime that creates undue inconvenience and stress.
+It is our pleasure to lift a weight off our client’s shoulders by ensuring they do not have to navigate this tricky process alone.
 We will advocate for you every step of the way.